buildo/avenger/README.md

 If the result is valid it is returned, otherwise the `Fetch` function will be re-run in order to get new and valid data.

-There are two ways get a query result:
+There are two ways to get a query result:

 ```ts
 type Error = 'there was an error';